LanternD/en.dlyang.me/_posts/2018-06-27-zotero-configuration.md

 # Step 5: Folder Link

 If your Zotero finds all the linked attachments, then you are good to go.
 Otherwise, you need to revise your data directory.
+Generally for me, there are 3/4 of the documents missing their attachments.
+Note: this number really depends on how you manage your attachment in the very beginning.
+All my missing-attachment items were imported before I started using `ZotFile`.

 This is the **key step**!
 You need to replace the `storage` folder under your profile data directory ({`your_profile_directory`}).
 The storage folder is the one that actually consumes your storage quota of your Zotero account.
 If you create a soft link (don't use hard link) and point to the Dropbox folder, you use 0 MB of the storage quota (300 MB for a free account).
 Both Zotero and you are happy with it.

+I suggest you close Zotero first, then create the symbolic link, and open Zotero again to index the rest of the attachments.

 ```sh
 ln -s ~/Dropbox/Zotero/My\ Storage {your_profile_directory}/storage
 ```

-Note that the folder can only be named "**storage**", and do not put a pair of double quotes on the folder path.
+Note that the folder can only be named "**storage**", and do not put a pair of double quotes on the folder path in the commands.

+[A small tip]: I should not name my storage folder under Dropbox "`My Storage`", the space in the folder sometimes causes troubles to me.
+Something like "`my_storage`" will be better.

 Finally, the folder looks like this: